philipdarke/reproducible-actuarial-work/docs/exercise6.md

 description: Test your results using testthat
 ---

-`testthat` can be used to add automated tests and checks to your work.
+`testthat` can be used to add automated tests and checks to your work (in software development these are known as "unit tests").
 The book [R Packages](http://r-pkgs.had.co.nz/tests.html) has a chapter explaining the testing process and how to use `testthat`.

+You can think of tests as a set of rules that your code must follow.
+Testing tools such as `testthat` run your code and notify you the results break these rules.

 We will set up some simple tests to test the pre-processing in Exercise 2 and the `discount()` helper function created in Exercise 3.